 Allocating national carbon budgets is a balance of environmental effectiveness, equity, national capacity and ability, political feasibility, economic efficiency and technical requirements (Gignac and Matthews, 2015; Höhne et al., 2003; 2014).
-The remaining $CO_2$ budget (beyond 1st January 2018) for a global mean near-surface air temperature change of 1.5°C amounts to 420 to 840 GtCO2.
-Key uncertainties surrounding this estimate include: historical temperature uncertainties, the committed warming contribution, non- $CO_2$ scenario forcing and response uncertainties, recent emissions uncertainties, the distribution uncertainty of the transient climate response to cumulative emissions, and the carbon contribution from unrepresented Earth system feedbacks (like permafrost thawing; Rogelj et al., 2018).
+The remaining CO_2 budget (after 1st January 2018) for a global mean near-surface air temperature change of $1.5^{\circ}C$ (relative to the 1850-1900 base period) amounts to 420 to 840 Gt CO_2 (67th to 33rd percentile, respectively; source IPCC SR1.5).
+New estimates of the remaining carbon budgets with improved uncertainty constraints give a range of 315 to 755 Gt CO_2 from 1st January 2018 (Matthews et al., 2021).
+Percentiles of the carbon budget stem from the uncertainty estimated from the transient climate response to cumulative CO_2 emissions (TCRE), which accounts for model uncertainties of this estimate as given in AR5 (Collins et al., 2013).
+Key uncertainties surrounding this estimate include: historical temperature uncertainties, the committed warming contribution, non- CO_2 scenario forcing and response uncertainties, recent emissions uncertainties, the distribution uncertainty of the TRCE itself, and the carbon contribution from unrepresented Earth system feedbacks (like permafrost thawing; Rogelj et al., 2018).

-Literature pertaining to the national allocation of future emissions can be framed within two prominent approaches:

-- 1) the 'grandfathering' approach would allocate the remaining carbon budget based on current national shares of emissions (Neumayer, 2000; Caney, 2009; Raupach et al., 2014), and - 2) the equal-per-capita approach would allocate a national carbon budget that is equal to the respective share of the nation's world population (Neumayer, 2000; Caney, 2009; Raupach et al., 2014).
+Literature pertaining to the national allocation of future emissions can be framed within two prominent approaches: 1) the 'grandfathering' approach would allocate the remaining carbon budget based on current national shares of emissions (Neumayer, 2000; Caney, 2009; Raupach et al., 2014), and 2) the equal-per-capita approach would allocate a national carbon budget that is equal to the respective share of the nations world population (Neumayer, 2000; Caney, 2009; Raupach et al., 2014).

 Both these approaches include international justice considerations.
 The grandfathering approach takes the so-called 'lock-in' effect into account, which acknowledges the difficulty to mitigate emissions from developed countries because they are already committed to future emissions due to their existing infrastructure.
 In contrast, the equal-per-capita approach accounts for international equity and thereby 'simply' allocates the same budget to each person on the planet.
-Accordingly, the German budget would range from 7.4 to 14.8 $GtCO_2$ under the grandfathering approach (based on German share of fossil-fuel and land-use emissions in 2018 (Friedlingstein et al., 2019; UBA, 2019), i.e., 1,763 %) and from 4.7 to 9.4 $GtCO_2$ for the equal-per-capita approach (based on German share of population in 2018, i.e., 1,1 %).

 These two approaches do not, however, take into consideration the historic contribution to climate change - a country's carbon debt or credit.
 At its most basic, this can be estimated as a function of how much a country would have emitted, had the allocation been divided based on per capita, starting at a time when the world can be said to have known about climate change, usually 1990 (Caney, 2009; den Elzen et al., 2005).
-The idea of accounting for historical contribution to climate change is that the countries that have benefitted from fossil fuel intensive development thereby also have the resources to transform themselves (see e.g. Neumayer, 2000; Pickering & Barry, 2012; Vanderheiden, 2008).
-Germany's carbon debt has been estimated to about 12 GtCO2 (Matthews, 2016), which would mean that Germany would have a very small or non-existing carbon budget left to spend in the future based on its historic contribution to climate change.
+Additional considerations such as existing infrastructure and lock-in in line with the grandfathering approach outlined above can also be included (Matthews, 2016).
+From a climate justice point of view, the main difference to the grandfathering approach is that grandfathering considers existing lock-in.
+However, the idea of accounting for historical contribution to climate change is that the countries that have benefitted from fossil fuel intensive development thereby also have the resources to transform (see e.g. Neumayer, 2000; Pickering & Barry, 2012; Vanderheiden, 2008).
+Germany's carbon debt has been estimated to about 12 Gt CO2 (Matthews, 2016), which means that Germany would have a very small or non-existing carbon budget left to spend in the future based on the historic contribution to climate change.
+On a global level, the remaining carbon budget is small and the challenges associated with the rapid decarbonization it would entail for developed countries and countries with historically large land-use changes to incorporate their carbon debts in their respective carbon budgets important.
+The debate around carbon debt and credit has instead been used to inform discussions on compensation and remedies (Matthews, 2016).